finnianr/Eiffel-Loop/doc/Contents.md

 See [example/eiffel2java/eiffel2java.ecf](http://www.eiffel-loop.com/example/eiffel2java/eiffel2java.html) for an example of it's use.
 ## Python
 Some extensions to Daniel Rodríguez's [PEPE library for Eiffel](https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE).
 This library allows you to call Python objects from Eiffel.
 Here is one example to query ID3 tags in an MP3 file: [EL_EYED3_TAG](http://www.eiffel-loop.com/library/language_interface/Python/example/el_eyed3_tag.html).
+## Matlab
+**Status:** No longer maintained

+An Eiffel interface to [Matlab](http://uk.mathworks.com/products/matlab/), a popular math orientated scripting language.
+This interface was developed with Matlab Version 6.5, VC++ 8.0 Express Edition and Windows XP SP2 and successfully used in a number of linguistic research projects.

+**NOTE** This ECF is for documentation purposes only and will not compile.
+## Praat-script
+**Status:** No longer maintained

+Eiffel interface to the Praat scripting language

+[Praat](http://www.fon.hum.uva.nl/praat) is a free tool for doing acoustic and phonetic analysis and has it's own scripting language, Praat-script.

+The `el_toolkit` utility has an option for converting the source code of Praat ver.
+4.4 to compile with MSC.
+(Praat compiles "out of the box" with the mingw compiler, but at the time EiffelStudio didn't support mingw)

+Developed with VC++ 8.0 Express Edition, Windows XP SP2, Praat source code version 4.4.30.
+The conversion tool will not work with later versions of Praat.

+**NOTE** This ECF is for documentation purposes only and will not compile.
 ## Eiffel Remote Object Server (EROS)
 EROS (for **E**iffel **R**emote **O**bject **S**erver), is an experimental an XML orientated remote procedure call application framework with an original protocol based purely on XML processing instructions rather that any special XML tags.